How to attract new association members when money and budgets are tight

 Here are six effective ways to get past the price barrier and encourage more members to join your association:

-Offer budget-friendly payment options.
+1. Offer members budget-friendly payment options.

 Price can be a barrier to joining – especially for those early in their careers and those between jobs.
 Consider offering budget-friendly monthly or quarterly payment options to make joining more economical.